SouthFrank/Full_Stack_Open/part0/diagrams.md

 participant browser
 participant server

-    browser->>server: POST request to address 'new_note' that sends user input data via a form submit event activate server
+    browser->>server: POST request to address 'new_note' that sends user input data via a form submit event. activate server
-    server-->>browser: HTTP Status code 302, server asks browser to do new GET request to the address notes deactivate server
+    server-->>browser: HTTP Status code 302, server asks browser to do new GET request to the address notes. deactivate server

-    browser->>server: Reloads notes page causing 3 more HTTP requests (to fetch css, js, and json data) activate server
+    browser->>server: Reloads notes page causing 3 more HTTP requests (to fetch css, js, and JSON data) activate server.
-    server-->>browser: POST request that creates note and adds it to the array deactivate server
+    server-->>browser: POST request that creates note and adds it to the array. deactivate server

-    Note right of browser: The browser renders an updated version of notes
+    Note right of browser: The browser renders an updated version of notes.

 ```